rasmuse/oecd-nitrogen-balances-viz/README.md

-# Gross nitrogen balances from OECDstat
+# Visualization of gross nitrogen balances from OECDstat

 - Data collected from OECDstat 2021-09-02: https://stats.oecd.org/
 - Country groups from FAOSTAT